Davari393/Speech-Emotion-Recognition/README.md

 # Speech-Emotion-Recognition
-Keras implementation of Convolutional and Recurrent Neural Networks for speech emotion recognition (SER) on the IEMOCAP database
+Keras implementation of Convolutional and Recurrent Neural Networks for speech emotion recognition (SER).